TwistingTwists/obsidian-tools/Rust Async Notes.md

 250 * 100

+Preface : Who is this book for?
+Why should you read it ?

+1. The basics
 	1. Two model of concurrent programming
 		1. shared memory
 		2. message passing
+	2. Concurrency vs parallelism
 2. What is async?
 	2. What is blocking?
 		1. A unit of time / work - tokio::yield_now
 	3. What is a runtime?
+		1. runtime = executor + reactor
+		2. types of executors in a runtime
+		3. Task , Future Trait and executor
-	4. Rust's await - difference with JS
+	4. Rust's Futures - difference with JS
+		1. Let futures be futures
 	5. Shared state concurrency
 		1. Lock based
 		2. Await free / lock free concurrency
 	6. Message passing via channels

-3. State of Async Ecosytem in Rust today
+3. State of Async Ecosystem in Rust today
 	1. async in std lib
 	2. Runtimes
 	3. concurrency and related crates